zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 id: lumoscomponents
 title: Lumos Components (Packages)
 ---
-Lumos provides a set of fully comprehensive features and utilities with the Lumos components (packages)<!--as shown in the figure of the architecture-->.
-Some components, such as the **Lumos indexer** that supports a DApp to query cells, the **common scripts** component that enables the DApp to assemble transactions, and the **RPC** component that is responsible for the communication with the CKB network, form the fundamentals of Lumos.
+Lumos offers an all-inclusive set of functions and utilities with the Lumos components (packages)<!--as shown in the figure of the architecture-->.
+Components, such as the **Lumos indexer**, which supports a DApp to query on cells, the **common scripts** component that enables the DApp to assemble transactions, and the **RPC** component that is responsible for communicating with the CKB network, form the core functions of Lumos.

-The **HD cache manager** and the **HD wallet manager** provide the functions that consolidate the strength of the Lumos framework.
+The functionalities supplied by **HD cache manager** and the **HD wallet manager** consolidate the power of the Lumos framework.

-These components can be utilized in combination for a DApp logic during the development.
-They can be classified into several groups according to their functions.
+These components can be combined for use in a DApp logic throughout the development process.
+They can be divided into groups according to their functionality.

 ## Helpers

-The **base** component, the **helpers** component and the **config manager** component serve as helpers that facilitate the other components functions.
+The **base**, **helpers** and **config manager** components serve as helpers that facilitate the other components functions.

 - **Base**: The base component (`@ckb-lumos/base`) includes the core definitions and stateless functions that can be used in the other components.
 The `@ckb-lumos/base` package can be used as a standalone library.